-Visibility Name Function Public '+' an attribute can be accessed by any other elements.
-Package '~' an attribute can be accessed by elements from the same package.
-Protected '#' an attribute can be accessed from the inside of the selected class and classes derived from that class.
-Private '-' an attribute can be accessed only from inside of that class.
+Visibility Name Function Public '+' An attribute can be accessed by any other elements.
+Package '~' An attribute can be accessed by elements from the same package Protected '#' An attribute can be accessed from the inside of the selected class and classes derived from that class.
+Private '-' An attribute can be accessed only from inside of that class.

 - Type '+', '~', '-', or '#' visibility marks just before an attribute name directly on a diagram. - 1.
-Open the Attribute Specification dialog box. - 2.
-From the Visibility drop-down list box, select the desired item (public, package, protected, and private.).
+Open the Attribute Specification window. - 2.
+From the Visibility drop-down list, select the desired item (public, package, protected, and private.).

 NOTE The attribute visibility is shown at the attribute signature.
-NOIL The attribute visibility is shown at the attribute signature.